JR West 521 series

 History

-The 521 series is a type of dual-voltage suburban train for Hokuriku Main Line, based on 223 series.
+The 521 series is a type of dual-voltage suburban train for the Hokuriku Main Line, based on 223 series.
 Each unit consists of two coaches.
-At that time, Hokuriku Main Line was served by obsolete trains like 475 series, dissatisfied by local residents.
-When the first five units were delivered, Fukui and Shiga Prefectures paid for them instead of JR West (thus, these units are mostly used in these prefectures).
-More were delivered to Hokuriku Main and Nanao Lines in Kanazawa and Toyama areas.
+At that time, the Hokuriku Main Line was served by obsolete trains like 475 series, dissatisfied by local residents.
+When the first five units were delivered, Fukui and Shiga Prefectures paid for them, and thus these units are mostly used in these prefectures.
+More units were delivered to the Hokuriku Main and Nanao Lines in the Kanazawa and Toyama areas.
 Since stations on these lines served by stopping services are used by small number of passengers, many trains are driver-only.

 Current Operations & Future Prospects

-JR West owns 20 units and uses them for Hokuriku Main Line (Maibara - Tsuruga), Kosei Line (Omi-Imazu - Omi-Shiotsu) and the entire Nanao Line.
-They were also used for Obama Line in 2009-10.
+JR West owns 20 units and uses them for the Hokuriku Main Line (Maibara - Tsuruga), the Kosei Line (Omi-Imazu - Omi-Shiotsu) and the entire Nanao Line.
+They were also used for the Obama Line in 2009-10.

 Those owned by Ainokaze Toyama Railway, IR Ishikawa Railway and Hapi-Line Fukui run between Tsuruga and Kurikara, and units of all three companies are used for through-services towards each other.
 Ainokaze Toyama Railway plans to order a few intermediate carriages to make some units formed of three coaches due to an increase in demand.